KwabenaBaffoe21/studyssey/README.md

-# Studyssey Flutter Project
+# Studyssey Project

-Welcome to the Studyssey Flutter project!
+Welcome to the Studyssey project!
 This repository contains the source code and related files for a mobile application developed using Flutter.
 Studyssey is a versatile student companion designed to enhance the learning experience and streamline various academic tasks.

 ## Table of Contents